-The Australian-American Fulbright Commission offers Scholarships to Australian citizens across all career stages.
-Awardees take part in a bi-lateral academic and cultural exchange, pursuing research or study at a U.S. institution, experiencing life in the United States of America, and bringing back their knowledge and experience to share with their communities in Australia.
+The Australian-American Fulbright Commission offers scholarships to Australian citizens across all career stages.
+Awardees take part in an academic and cultural exchange, pursuing research or study at a U.S. institution, experiencing life abroad and bringing back their knowledge and experience to share with their communities in Australia.

 Australian Fulbright Scholarship recipients are interviewed and selected by panels of experts from academia, government, professional organisations and the U.S. Embassy.
 The panels are looking for the following attributes:

 High academic and professional merit Strong program proposal Defined potential outcomes Ambassadorial skills

 Fulbrighters have a record of high achievement in their chosen field, showcased through academic records, professional standing and recognition, as well as a through publications, exhibitions, performances, public lectures, or presentations.

 Successful applicants propose a program that is feasible within the allocated time and is relevant / beneficial to their chosen field.
 Program proposals should identify:

 Further to the above, the proposed program proposal should:

 The Fulbright program is unique in its exchange nature and ambassadorial emphasis – Fulbrighters are chosen on their ability to promote mutual understanding between Australia and the United States.
 Successful candidates also demonstrate their willingness to share their knowledge on return, and to productively build ongoing partnerships and linkages.